-Where is the water at Sustana Fiber Fox River sourced from?
+Where is the water at Sustana Fiber sourced from?

 PN: Even though we are located near the Fox River, all water used in production is sourced from an onsite well.
 This well water, accessed from underground, remains cold and consistent in temperature.

-Use of consistently cold water from underground distinguishes the Fox River mill from facilities which use open water from a river; the temperature of open river water may fluctuate and change depending on the seasons.
+Use of consistently cold water from underground distinguishes the De Pere mill from facilities which use open water from a river; the temperature of open river water may fluctuate and change depending on the seasons.

-What is the role of water at Sustana Fiber Fox River?
+What is the role of water at Sustana Fiber ?
 How is it used in production?

 PN: Water is used throughout the entire manufacturing process, to carry fibers through the production system.
 Typically, water is kept cold in the front half of production and hot near the end of the process.